yoav-klein/python/toolbox/validate_structure/README.md

 It may include a `rules` field, in which he can specify rules that the matching directory(ies) must follow.
 Supported rules for files are:
 - `pattern`: A regex that must be matched in the file.
+- `matching_file`: A file that must exist in the same directory as this file.

 #### dir